Sean Langan

-The ordeal, ransom and criticisms
+Ransom

-Bafta nominee Sean Langan, who was working for Channel 4's "Dispatches" television series when he was abducted in March by the Taliban in the Afghanistan-Pakistan border, was "safe and well" after release on 21 June 2008 in Islamabad, Pakistan.
+BAFTA nominee Sean Langan, who was working for Channel 4's "Dispatches" television series when he was abducted in March by the Taliban in the Afghanistan-Pakistan border, was "safe and well" after release on 21 June 2008 in Islamabad, Pakistan.
 At the time he was 43.

 Langan was held hostage by the Taliban for 12 weeks after trying to make contact with Al-Qaeda's second in command, as he searched for associates of Osama bin Laden.
 Langan stated he believed Channel 4 paid "compensation" to those who held him for his release.
 In his first broadcast interview since the release, Channel 4 News presenter Jon Snow asked whether a ransom had been paid.
 Langan replied: "No. I think a bit of compensation, not to the Taliban, but to some of the people in the house I believe, but I don't know."
 Channel 4's position was: "This was a very complex and delicate negotiation and Channel 4 provided Sean's family with support and expert advice.
 We don't think it is appropriate to go into the detail of the dialogue that was necessary to secure Sean's release.
 We shared information with the Foreign Office throughout this process."

 After suffering mock executions, Langan and his translator Sami were freed and sent back to Britain: "I thought it would be a miracle if I got out of there alive.
 Death was at my door every night.
 It makes you see your life like never before.
 It was a constant barrage.
 They could hear machine guns, anti-aircraft guns and rocket-propelled grenades going off the whole time.
 But they weren't being shot in a contact [firefight] – it sounded like training.
 The door would be kicked in in the middle of the night and they'd tell the translator that they were going to behead us.'"
 He lost 19 kilograms due to dysentery at a Pakistan's Federally Administered Tribal Area (FATA) mountain.
 Imprisoned in a small, darkened basement cell, which had a hole in the ground for a toilet, they were brought 2 meals a day of bread and "stringy" meat.

 The Foreign Office was "furious" at the ransom of Langan, for it "will increase the risk of Britons being kidnapped in future."

+Criticism

-In March 2024 Australian Broadcasting Corporation aired a documentary titled "Ukraine's War: The Other Side," by Sean Langan which has been criticised by Ukrainian ambassador Vasyl Myroshnychenko as the "journalistic equivalent of a bowl of vomit" and seemed to repeat Russian justification for the War in Ukraine and structured in a way that seems to favor the Russian side.
+In March 2024, Australian Broadcasting Corporation aired Langan's documentary titled "Ukraine's War: The Other Side," which has been criticised by Ukrainian ambassador Vasyl Myroshnychenko as the "journalistic equivalent of a bowl of vomit".
+He argued that it repeated the Russian justification for the war in Ukraine and structured it to favour the Russian side.
 The ABC has defended its position with a spokesperson stating "we believe Australian audiences also have the right to watch it and make up their own minds."

-The media criticised the film for promoting Russian propaganda, and Sean Langan allows the Russian occupation forces to express their propaganda without challenging them.
+The media criticised the film for promoting Russian propaganda and for Langan allowing the Russian occupation forces to express their propaganda without challenging them.